 Frequently Asked Questions:

-> An electronic signature software allows you to sign digital documents―in particular those that are legally sensitive, such as contracts―eliminating the need for paper documents.
+An electronic signature app allows you to sign digital documents―particularly those that are legally sensitive, such as contracts―eliminating the need for paper documents.

-> 2. How do I create an electronic signature?
+2. How do I create an electronic signature?

 You can draw your signature with a touch screen or touchpad using your finger or a stylus, type it using your keyboard, or upload a photo of it.

 3. How do I create a digital signature on my phone?

 You need to download an electronic signature app on your phone, then draw your signature using the touchscreen.

 4. How do I create an electronic signature in PDF?